 By this point in the investigation, police had linked the murder of victim no.4 to the two victims found on the Jackass Hill area of Kingsbury Run.

-It’s worth noting that at this point detectives weren’t as convinced the male victims were connected to the Lady Of The Lake or Flo Polillo murders.
-The press, on the other hand, was quick to add Flo Polillo to the list of victims killed by the Cleveland Torso Murderer.
+Detectives weren’t as convinced the male victims were connected to the Lady Of The Lake or Flo Polillo murders.
+The press, on the other hand, did.
+They quickly added Flo Polillo to the list of victims killed by the Cleveland Torso Murderer.

-Due to them now believing there was a link investigators looked into the possibility that victim no.4 may be an associate of Edward Andrassy, the “first” victim.
+Due to believing there was a link investigators looked into the possibility that victim no.4 may be an associate of Edward Andrassy.
 Despite yet more thorough work by the detectives involved they could not find anything to link the two victims.

 To this day the victim would never be identified and simply remain known as victim no.4.